Eric Trump: Personal life

-Spouse

 On July 4, 2013, Trump became engaged to his longtime girlfriend Lara Lea Yunaska, an associate producer on the syndicated television news program Inside Edition.
-They married on November 8, 2014, at Mar-a-Lago Club in Palm Beach, Florida.
-The couple's first child, Eric "Luke" Trump, a son, was born in September 2017, and their daughter, Carolina Dorothy, in August 2019.
+They married on November 8, 2014 at the Mar-a-Lago Club in Palm Beach, Florida.
+They have two children; their son Eric Luke Trump was born in September 2017, and their daughter Carolina Dorothy Trump was born in August 2019.
+They are respectively the ninth and tenth grandchildren of Donald Trump.

-Big game hunting

-In 2010, People for the Ethical Treatment of Animals (PETA) criticized Trump, a big game hunter, for an African hunting trip he took with his older brother.
-PETA condemned the brothers after photos showed them on an organized safari in Zimbabwe, where they killed elephants and leopards.
-The director general of the Zimbabwe Parks and Wildlife Management Authority, V. Chandenga, issued an official response supporting the brothers and calling any allegations of illegality "baseless" and "false".
-The brothers defended their safari on Twitter, affirming their actions as hunters and longtime advocates of the outdoors.
-Donald Trump also addressed the controversy, saying on TMZ that he fully supported his sons' actions.

-Residency

 In April 2021, Trump and his wife acquired a $3.2 million home in Jupiter, Florida.
 In March 2022, Trump joined other members of his family in switching his official residency from New York to Florida.

+Trump is an "avid outdoorsman" and big-game hunter.
+He also enjoys skiing.